 Biophilia Biology Club: Biophilia organizes a number of events throughout the year of interest to those who just like exploring nature!
-Activities range from weekend camping trips (in 2014 Biophilia joined with the Paleobiology class to go fossil hunting in Ohio) to Vespers at the beach and Sabbath afternoon flower walks.
+Activities range from weekend camping trips to Vespers at the beach and Sabbath afternoon flower walks.
 There is lots of nature to explore here at Andrews and surrounding areas!

 PreMed Club: Are you interested in Medicine?
 Then the PreMed Club has information for you!
 This club regularly organizes information sessions to help you through the hurdles of making it to Med School.
 But it's not just about information.
 Many friendships are formed through time spent at PreMed Vespers and other activities organized throughout the year.

 PreDent Club: If Dentistry is the direction you are headed, then you will want to join the PreDent Club.
 Just like the others, you will find much information and friendship in the activities planned by this group.

 Did you know that there is world of discovery waiting just at your door here in Michigan?
 And, well, if it's not at your door, then it's not too far away.
 Here are some examples of popular field trips that are enjoyed by many students from year to year.